 Best Overall Table Saw – DEWALT DW745S 10-Inch

-- 45lbs unit weight and optimized footprint make this the most portable saw in its Class; Shoe bevels 0° to 45° for beveled cuts
+- Optimized footprint make this the most portable saw in its Class; Shoe bevels 0° to 45° for beveled cuts

 - 15 amp motor quickly rips through hardwoods with ease